mridul037/mridul037/README.md

 **Quote of the hour:**

-From an artistic standpoint, the best software comes from the realm of intuition.
+To achieve conceptual integrity, a design must proceed from one mind or a small group of agreeing minds.

-~ Bob Carr
+~ Fred Brooks
 <pre>

 </pre>